 “Due to the extensive bedrock exposures (gossans and close to surface mineralization) of the Sulphurets porphyry system, we know that the diameter of the Sulphurets system is at least 25 km; this is a measured value documented across the mapped exposure of the intensely altered, pyritized paleosurface of the hydrothermal system which is well exposed through the area as an altered dacite pyroclastic unit, including extensive exposures on the Treaty Creek claimblock” - Alldrick, 1988.

-Surface sampling and drilling on Treaty Creek has confirmed its relationship to other deposits within this world-scale hydrothermal system and now this same geophysical technology that has led to numerous discoveries is also showing a continuation of rock signature and structure at depth within the system.
+Drilling on Treaty Creek has confirmed its geological relationship to other deposits within this world-scale hydrothermal system and the MT geophysical technology is doing the same showing the system connected at depth and potential for world-scale deposits on Treaty Creek.

 Below is a macro in-ground MT side image of Treaty Creek with the strongest signature of the mineralized rock being shown in yellow and then shades of brown.
 The red anomaly still carries mineralization but at a lower grade.
 You can see the yellow enriched feeder system coming up from below a 4km depth in two places.
 The yellow area shows the rock is the right impedance for hosting mineralization but doesn’t mean the entire area is mineralized.

 The image above also shows the enriched 300 zone close to surface.
 It also shows the potential as the drills continues to move further north.